meloShaya/zim-rentals/README.md

 This feature requires:

--   Redis for WebSocket communication and as Celery broker
+-   Redis for WebSocket communication (via Django Channels) and as a Celery broker.
--   Celery for background task processing and scheduled checks
+-   Celery for background task processing and scheduled checks.
+    (These are automatically set up in the Docker environment).

 ## API Documentation